RillingDev/rilling.dev/source/_posts/getting-into-javascript-building-and-bundling-part-1-modules.md

 title: "Getting into JavaScript Building & Bundling.
 Part 1: Modules"
 icon: file-code
 date: 2016/07/19
-updated: 2019/05/12
+updated: 2019/11/12
 tags:
     - JavaScript
     - Modules
     - Workflow
 ---

-The last few weeks I did a lot of research on the different ways to manage JavaScript dependencies (and bundling them), here is what I found out:
+The last few weeks I did a some research on the different ways to manage JavaScript dependencies (and bundling them), here is what I found out:

 ## So many ways

-Most of the time when working on a project with a lot of JavaScript you'll want to split up the code into multiple files to make the structure easier to read and understand, or making testing easier - but how do you manage the actual including of your code parts or 3rd party libraries?
+Most of the time when working on a project with a lot of JavaScript you'll want to split up the code into multiple files to make the structure easier to read and understand, or to make testing easier - but how do you manage the actual including of your code parts or 3rd party libraries?

 <!-- more -->

 ### Concating

-The oldest and the probably still most popular way is to just mash every file into one, huge file that contains all dependencies and code parts in a reasonable order.
+The oldest way is to just mash every file into one, huge file that contains all dependencies and code parts in a reasonable order.
 While this is easy to do, there are several points which can cause issues if you use this technique.

 Pro: